About Acne Scarring Treatments at Dermatology Associates of Atlanta

 What treatments are available for acne scarring?

-With over 35 years of experience in acne scarring revision, Dr. Edmond Griffin provides patients with customized surgical and non-surgical treatments to improve the skin’s appearance.
-Specializing in non-surgical procedures such as chemical peels, microdermabrasion and skin resurfacing treatments, Dr. Griffin safely and effectively removes dead skin and top layers of the dermis to promote collagen production to minimize the appearance of acne scarring.
+With years of experience in acne scarring revision, our team provides patients with customized surgical and non-surgical treatments to improve the skin’s appearance.
+Specializing in non-surgical procedures such as chemical peels, microdermabrasion and skin resurfacing treatments, our specialists safely and effectively remove dead skin and top layers of the dermis to promote collagen production to minimize the appearance of acne scarring.
 To treat patients with severe acne scarring, surgical treatments like punch grafting and fat transfer reduce scarred skin and fills acne scar depressions to reveal smoother skin.
-Multiple treatments are needed to effectively treat acne scarring and Dr. Griffin recommends combining non-surgical and surgical treatments for optimal results.
+Multiple treatments are needed to effectively treat acne scarring and our team often recommends combining non-surgical and surgical treatments for optimal results.